ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 If reloading a script is too dangerous for you, you can check the script beforehand under [this link](https://raw.githubusercontent.com/ioBroker/ioBroker/stable-installer/installer.sh).

-These installation instructions for ioBroker show the installation on Linux using the example of the Raspberry Pi with Raspberry OS 'Buster'.
+These installation instructions for ioBroker show the installation on Linux using the example of Raspberry Pi with Raspberry OS 'Buster'.

-Due to dependencies on other packages or additional installations, special features can occur again and again during the installation.
+Due to dependencies on other packages or additional installations, special features can always occur during installation.

 ## Required hardware
 ### Raspberry Pi 2/3/4